 Check that the atom naming convention is the same for all three files.
 To get a glimpse of possible mismatches, you can have a look at http://www.bmrb.wisc.edu/ref_info/atom_nom.tbl or invoke ‘atomconverter_pdb-pl -h’ that lists the same table with several additional formats added.

 Perform the necessary conversions.
 We recommend to convert the PDB ensemble file (‘atomconverter_pdb.pl’) as this is the most likely to deviate from the nomenclature used by NMR processing software and is also the most robust to convert (its strict format makes recognition of atom names straightforward, making easy to spot unsuccessful conversions).

 We provide simple tools to convert DIANA/DYANA .upl and X-PLOR/CNS .tbl distance restraint files into an intermediate format ‘disre’.
 By default, the converters ‘upl2disre.pl’ and ‘tbl2disre.pl’ will dereference all pseudoatoms into existing ones with the aid of the (already name-converted) PDB file supplied (e.g. ALA HB# to HB1, HB2, HB3 etc.).
 This intermediate format can then be converted to NMR-STAR format (v2 mr file format in the PDB web site) by ‘disre2str.pl’.

 - All scripts below are provided on an ‘as is’ basis, they might not be error-free but they are provided in the belief that they might be useful.
+Note that the scripts are not officially supported by BMRB.
 They can be freely modified for research purpose (usage information invoked with -h):